Le0C/repo-viewer-frontend/README.md

 ## About

-This tool started off as a set of scripts which I would use to get an understanding of a new repository.
+This tool started off as a set of scripts which I used in the past to get an understanding of a new repository.
 When reading a file, I found it useful to be able to visualise where this file was used across the project.
 Additionally, I used these scripts to cross check modified files when testing, to ensure that I wasn't making a change in one place that would cause a bug in another.

 I converted these scripts into a frontend & web service with the goal of developing new features which were becoming difficult to manage in the suite of scripts which I developed initially.